cgarwood82/Plus4-Wiki/content/mainline-klipper-kalico/README.md

 ### 2. Flashing Klipper
 Instructions for flashing Klipper firmware to the toolhead MCU.

-## Configuration

-Information about setting up and configuring Klipper for the Qidi Plus 4 after firmware installation.

 ## Troubleshooting

-Common issues and their solutions when flashing and running Klipper on Qidi Plus 4.
+Common issues and their solutions when flashing firmware on Qidi Plus 4.

 ## Resources